 A Transport Statement and Travel Plan were then prepared to accompany the planning application.
 A first principles approach was used to demonstrate that the trips generated by the proposed development would be minimal and outside of peak hours arguing against the need for a modelling assessment to be undertaken.
 However following submission of the planning application, Oxfordshire County Council (OCC) highways requested additional information in order to satisfy this argument given the existing capacity issues on the surrounding road network within South Oxfordshire including Culham Bridge and the Golden Balls roundabout.
 Following the submission of a Technical Note, a meeting was held with the project team and local highway authority with a final response prepared which detailed sales data for another Notcutts Garden Centre that has recently undergone redevelopment.
 OCC confirmed the data was sufficient to determine that the development will have no impact on the operation of the local road network during the network peak hours and therefore removed their objection.

-The project team were delighted to see all the hard work pay off when the scheme was granted permission in August 2019 and we look forward to seeing the construction works commence whilst on our travels.
+The project team were delighted to see all the hard work pay off when the scheme was granted permission.